 *5. Solgar Gentle Iron capsules feature 25 mg of iron bisglycinate, a non-constipating form of iron.
 There’s no gluten, wheat, or dairy.

 *6. Ferrous glycinate also goes by its trademarked name, Ferrochel® is usually better adsorbed than the others and causing less constipation.

 *7. Ferrous sulfate is better for patients with history stomach resection surgeries, but frequently causes constipation.
 Usually taken as 325 mg tablets/capsules once to three a day with orange juice or fruits, in-between the main meals.
 When taken with meals, it competes with Iron

 from the food to be adsorbed.

-To promote Iron adsorption, you should be also taking:
+To promote Iron absorption, you should be also taking:

 a.
 Vitamin D-3 1000 IU to 2000 IU in oil capsules daily,

 b.
 Vitamin C 250 mg to 500 mg (if not included in the accompanied iron formula),

 c.
 One drop of iodine and a squeeze of lemon in to the glass of orange juice or water.